Code-Aditya-14/CP-Academy/README.md

 Also feel free to create any new issue that improves the website.

 For contribution related guidelines check [Contribution](https://github.com/Code-Aditya-14/CP-Academy/blob/main/CONTRIBUTING.md).
+Also don't forget to follow the templates to make the job easier.